amrisi/amr-guidelines/amr.md

    …)
 ```

-Recent versions of OntoNotes have noun predicate frames like `destruction-01`,
+Older versions of OntoNotes have noun predicate frames like `destruction-01`,
 but we do not want AMRs to contain both `destroy-01` and `destruction-01`.
 Therefore, we avoid `destruction-01`.